svn2github/testingazuan/trunk/README.txt

-SPAGOBI INSTALLATION ON EXO-ECM
+SPAGOBI BUILD AND INSTALLATION ON EXO-ECM

+PRE-REQUIREMENTS:	Maven 2
+			eXo ECM 1.0

-According to the application server on which you are going to install SpagoBI and to the CMS system you prefer you can choose one of the following commands:
+According to the application server on which you are going to install SpagoBI and to the CMS system you prefer you can choose one of the following Maven 2 commands:

 Application server	|	CMS system	|	command to run
 ----------------------------------------------------------------------------------------------------